ankit7540/RamanSpecCalibration/README.md

 ## Comments

- - On convergence of the minimization scheme : The convergence of the optimization has been tested with artificial and actual data giving expected results.
+ - On convergence of the minimization scheme in intensity calibration : The convergence of the optimization has been tested with artificial and actual data giving expected results.
 However, in certain cases convergence in the minimization may not be achieved based on the specific data set and the error in the intensity.

  - Accuracy of the calibration : It is highly suggested to perform an independent validation of the intensity calibration.
 This validation can be using anti-Stokes to Stokes intensity for determining the sample's temperature (for checking the accuracy of wavelength sensitivity correction) and calculating the depolarization ratio from spectra (for checking the polarization dependent sensitivity correction).

 ## Credits
-Non-linear optimization in SciPy :
- - Travis E. Oliphant.
+*Non-linear optimization in SciPy* :  Travis E. Oliphant.
 Python for Scientific Computing, Computing in Science & Engineering, 9, 10-20 (2007), DOI:10.1109/MCSE.2007.58

+*Orthogonal Distance Regression as used in IgorPro and SciPy* : i) P. Boggs, R. Byrd, R. Schnabel, SIAM J. Sci.
+Comput.
+1987, 8, 1052. ii) P. T. Boggs, J. R. Donaldson, R. h.
+Byrd, R. B. Schnabel, ACM Trans.
+Math.
+Softw.
+1989, 15, 348.
+16 iii) J. W. Zwolak, P. T. Boggs, L. T. Watson, ACM Trans.
+Math.
+Softw.
+2007, 33, 27.